This topic discusses ideas for using photos ~ photography

 Once upon a time, some Rotation Modelers treated "photography" as a separate learning medium on it own in a "Photography Workshop."
 But we here at Rotation.org have since made "taking pictures" part of many different workshops, including Drama, A-V, and Music, and sometimes all three together in one lesson plan!
 The point is that "photographing" what the students are doing is a lot of fun, focuses their attention, captures great lesson moments, and can become discussion starters.
 It's also really easy with today's cellphones and the ability to show cellphone content on the classroom TV with a simple adapter cable (described below).

 The "Audio Visual Workshop" in the Rotation Model has historically included photo activities such as posing and taking photographs of Bible story scenes re-enacted by the kids.
 It's a great way to explore and "capture" the mood, motivations, questions, attitudes, and key moments of a Bible story.
+That said, some Rotation Model folks use "taking photographs" in their DRAMA Workshops.
+Wherever you do it, its a great way to get the kids involved in the storytelling.

 Today, the difference between "photography" and "video recording" is a click on your cellphone.
 Which of those you decide to use to capture the moment is entirely up to you and your lesson objectives.